boazsegev/plezi/websocket chatroom.md

 Did you notice the difference between WebSocket responses and HTTP?

-In WebSockets, we don't automatically send string data (this is an important safeguard) and we must use the `<<` method to add data to the response stream.
+Many times, Websockets are used to do internal work.
+This is why information is safeguarded and isn't automatically sent back (unlike HTTP, where a response is expected).
+In WebSockets, we must use the `<<` method to add data to the response stream.

 ####Telling people that we left the chatroom